How to Post a Job on Facebook

 By posting your job listings on Facebook, you’ll get more traffic on your job openings—and certainly more bang for your buck if you don’t pay too much to push your listing.

-Stay tuned for new features and add-ons, but in the meantime, why not post your next job listing on Facebook?
-Posting a job listing is completely free, and who knows—your next best employee might stumble across your post!
+Why not post your next job listing on Facebook?
+Posting a job listing is completely free, and who knows—your next best employee might stumble across your post and choose to apply!